5 Easy Steps to Reinvent Yourself and Downsize Today (Part 1)

 - If you're like the average American, this will amount to far less than half of what's in your closet and dresser drawers.

-- Gather the grooming tools that you use every day, such as your comb, hair dryer, shaving implements, nail clippers, etc.
+- Gather the grooming tools that you use every day, such as your comb, hair dryer, shaving implements, etc.

 - Assemble the other things you use every day.
 For me that's my glasses, laptop, and phone.
 You might have other devices.
 Bring the things you would take on a trip and can't do without.

 - Identify the furniture you must have in a new, smaller space.
-I'm talking about pieces you use every day, such as your bed, dresser, perhaps a bedside table, the couch or your favorite easy chairs, a side table or two, some lamps, the refrigerator, the dining table and chairs.
-Add a desk, TV, or other items only if you use them regularly and often.
+I'm talking about pieces you use every day, such as your bed, dresser, and perhaps a bedside table.
+You'll want the couch or your favorite easy chairs, a side table or two, some lamps.
+Next: the refrigerator, the dining table and chairs.
+Add a desk, bookshelf, TV, or other items only if you use them regularly and often.

 - Open the linen closet.
 Quickly reach in and grab one or two sets of sheets, one or two blankets, and two pillows per bed.
 Make sure these are in good condition.
 Add two bath towels, hand towels, and wash cloths per person.
 Close the closet door.
 (Okay, grab a beach towel if you're bringing a bathing suit.)